 Multiple Choice Quiz: Domain Specific Languages for Finance

 Lecture 6.
 F# in the Larger Context (Running Time: 1:30:57)

 Multiple Choice Quiz: F# in the Larger Context: Integrating & Testing

 Lecture 6 Discussion Forum

 Self-Paced online course: F# and Functional Programming in Finance with Tomas Petricek

 The complete series of video lectures is available for you to view and study and will appear in your members area.
-You can also contact Tomas at any time with the F# forum.

 Functional-first programming in F# is an effective tool for solving complex problems that often arise in financial computing.
 The strong typing of F# provides important correctness guarantees and means that numeric code written in F# runs efficiently.
 Furthermore, a number of case-studies show that F# significantly reduces time-to-market, especially in the financial domain.

 This course is a practical introduction to the F# language, functional programming and their use in the financial domain.
 You’ll learn about F#, fundamental functional concepts as well as libraries for numeric computing, data analysis.
 You’ll also become familiar with best practices for using F# tools and integrating F# with larger systems.